pgrobasillobre/FRET_Embedlab/README.md

 ## Installation

-   ./setup.sh -b buildir -fc gfortran-path -omp
+   ./setup.sh -b buildir -fc fort-path -omp

-   buildir : the name of the directory where the code is built (optional)
+   - buildir  : the name of the directory where the code is built (optional)

-   gfortran-path: path to fortran compiler (optional)
+   - fort-path: path to fortran compiler (optional)

-   omp     : option to activate OpenMP (Recommended)
+   - omp      : option to activate OpenMP (Recommended)

 ## License